We often get the question:

-- You can also do contrasting colors such as reds and blues for the seat cushions.
-This can create an eye-popping look.
+- You can also do contrasting colors such as reds and blues for the seat cushions which will create an eye-popping look.

 - You might want to opt for a stool with a low back in the kitchen and have a stool with a high back in the dining room.

 In the first kitchen, the Owen chair and Times barstools both have the same silver finish and black seat cushion.
-Also the Times bar stools have a metal back, instead of a padded back.
-This makes this work.
+Also, the Times bar stools have a metal back, instead of a padded back which makes this kitchen work.

 Chair & Barstool Combination Examples:

 Here’s three more examples of dining chairs and stools that go well together in the same room:

 1. Alto & Cardin

 Still unsure?
 Just ask!
 Deborah has been our designer for over 20 years and will be glad to assist you!